Priestgill

 The consented Priestgill Wind Farm is located on land at Littlegill Farm, 2.2km North East of Abington and 4km North of Crawford in the Clydesdale East ward of South Lanarkshire.

-This 7 turbine scheme was granted consent by South Lanarkshire council in March 2021 and will move to construction in 2025.
+This 7 turbine scheme was granted consent by South Lanarkshire council in March 2021 and construction of the wind farm began in September 2025.

-With a generating capacity of approximately 43.6 MW this scheme will provide aprpoximately £231,000 per annum in community benefit to the surrounding communities.
+With a generating capacity of approximately 43.6 MW this wind farm will provide approximately £218,000 per annum in community benefit to the surrounding communities each year of its 40-year operational life.

 7